ivanpaulovich/dotnet-new-caju/source/acerola-hexagonal-architecture/MyProject.WebApi/readme.md

 The WebApi has Controllers that dot not depends on Application Services implementation details, its easy to mock this services.
 In an Enterprise Application we use to have multiple Ports.

 ## Port Components
-For the same reason we have components in Application Layer we also design components in a Port.
-For instance, our WebApi is organized by use cases:
+We design components in a Port segregated by use cases:

 * Request (DepositRequest)
 * Controller + Action (DepositController)